 🍴 Serving suggestions

-They make excellent after-school snacks and are also robust enough take on picnics.
+They make excellent after-school snacks and are also robust enough to take on picnics, just like these puff pastry sausage rolls and cheese and bacon turnovers, which also utilise shop-bought puff pastry!

 I sometimes serve the turnovers as a quick and easy dessert with creamy custard or my no-churn honeycomb ice cream.